bubbleboix/CloudComputingfinalproject/README.md

 Note: Power BI has a desktop application that allows for data cleaning and type indication of the attributes as csv files are stored as text, but for the purpose of this project I will not be using the offline application to fully use the cloud.

-Core/Functional Requirements of business analysis:
+Core/Functional Requirements of business analysis(fulfilled):
 1.The application is able to display data in traditional pie , graph, scatter and most commonly used display tools, enabling it to be used to make business decisions and even has an automated liner regression function making predication easier to display to upper management.
 2.It is able to form traditional functions such as slice and dice roll down and roll up etc.
 3.It is able to handle data from multiple sources such as csv, excel and cloud base data base making it flexible with data uploads.